RamblingMadMan/ilang-types/README.md

 Type promotion is only performed when a sub-type needs to be converted to it's base.

-E.g. for number types, the following rules apply (for any operation; LHS and RHS are interchangeable):
+E.g. for number types, the following rules apply (for any operation; LHS and RHS are interchangeable wrt type promotion):

 | LHS Type   | RHS Type   | Result Type |
 | ---------- | ---------- | ----------- |